Writing and Research Workshops - Spring 2025

 Humanities Writing Workshops

-An Introduction to Publishing Journal Articles (Humanities Focus)
+An Introduction to Publishing Journal Articles (Qualitative, Humanities Focus)

 Thinking about preparing an article manuscript for submission?
 This workshop will focus on the aspects of the process of getting an article published that most differ from other graduate writing projects, such as selecting appropriate journals and interacting with editors.
 We will also discuss strategies for revising articles for a target journal.